-Georgia Attorney General Sam Olens offers the following information in the case against Kelly Renee Gissendaner, who is currently scheduled to be executed on Feb.
-25, 2015, at 7:00 p.m. for the 1997 murder of her husband Douglas Gissendaner.
+An execution date for Kelly Renee Gissendaner has been set for September 29, 2015.
+Georgia Attorney General Sam Olens offers the following information in the case against Gissendaner for the 1997 murder of her husband Douglas Gissendaner:

 Gissendaner’s Crime (Feb.
 7, 1997)

 The facts of the case, as presented at trial, show that Gissendaner married Douglas Gissendaner in September of 1989.
 Douglas joined the Army in January 1990, their daughter was born on March 28, 1990, and Douglas was transferred to Germany in September 1990.
 Gissendaner and Douglas separated in December 1991, after Douglas had served in Desert Storm and then left the Army.
 Gissendaner joined the Army in March 1992, and Douglas joined Gissendaner and the children in Virginia in October 1992, but he left six weeks later.
 Gissendaner and Douglas divorced in March 1993.